willaboza/Programmable_Colorimeter/README.md

 2. Write function to tokenize string.

+   Parse user command by:

+   * Storing position of first character in each token
+   * Whether token is a number or a character array
+   * Keeping a count the total number of tokens detected

 3. Create the getValue function.

+   If token is determined to be a number then call getValue to convert the string into an integer and return it as an unsigned 16-bit integer.

 4. Code function for getString.

+   If token is determined to be a string the  call getString and return the character array.

 5. Create function for isCommand.